tonyscottpage/site/_posts/2014-09-15-leading-four-levels.markdown

 They call the first level of listening "downloading".
 This is centred on your own habit: listening for confirmation of what you already agree with, trapping you in your existing views and behaviours.<br><br>

 The ultimate listening at level four is called "presencing".
-In this you attention moves from "me" to "we" and time seems to slow down as you become connected to a wider sphere.
+In this your attention moves from "me" to "we" and time seems to slow down as you become connected to a wider sphere.
 This happens in a sports team in the zone or jazz ensemble finding its groove.
 From here a new reality can come into being. <br><br>

 Level two is factual listening, and level three empathic listening.<br><br>